daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

    MIDI [synthesizer][jvm-synth] and [sequencer][jvm-sequencer] that I was able to use to make sound without requiring end users to install anything extra.

-On top of all that, ...

-> TODO: talk about how I made an early decision to include Lisp as a subset of
-> the Alda language, and with Clojure itself being a Lisp, I was able to do this
-> trivially by parsing Clojure as a subset of Alda and just eval-ing the Clojure
-> code within the context of the score.
-Low effort to implement, but unlocked
-> tremendous possibilities for programmatic composition with Alda.
+But implementing Alda in Clojure also ended up having another interesting benefit.
+I made an early decision to include Lisp as a subset of the Alda language.
+With Clojure itself being a Lisp, I was able to do this trivially by parsing Clojure's syntax as a subset of Alda's syntax and then evaluating the Clojure code within the context of the score.
+This didn't take much effort to implement, but it unlocked tremendous possibilities for algorithmic music composition with Alda.

+To make it more clear what I'm talking about, consider this snippet of Alda code where a piano is playing the notes C through G:

+{% highlight text %}
+piano:
+  c d e f g
+{% endhighlight %}

+In Alda v1, you can also write your scores (either in part or completely) using a Clojure DSL:

+{% highlight text %}
+piano:
+  (note (pitch :c))
+  (note (pitch :d))
+  (note (pitch :e))
+  (note (pitch :f))
+  (note (pitch :g))
+{% endhighlight %}

+Because we're exposing the ability to `eval` arbitrary Clojure code, you can do anything available in the Clojure language:

+{% highlight text %}
+piano:
+  (for [letter [:c :d :e :f :g]]
+    (note (pitch letter)))
+{% endhighlight %}

+And this is a lot of fun, because the Clojure standard library is chock full of interesting and useful functions for operating on sequences:

+{% highlight text %}
+alto-saxophone:
+  (->> [:c :e :g :a :d :b]
+       shuffle
+       cycle
+       (map #(note (pitch %) (duration (note-length 8)))) (take 16))
+{% endhighlight %}

 # Notes